lse-my459/lse-my459.github.io/index.md

 #### Summative Assignments

-Five lab sessions on the indicated weeks will consist of supervised problem sets.
-After each lab, assignments will be posted.
+Problem sets, along with the materials for each lab session, will be released on the due date of the previous assignment.
+The first problem set will be assigned at the end of the first lab session.
 These will involve computer exercises applied to texts supplied by the instructor.
-These will be submitted via GitHub Classroom prior to the next lecture, and will be marked to provide 60% of the course grade.
+These will be submitted via GitHub Classroom by their due date, and will be marked to provide 60% of the course grade.

+* Problem Set 1 - Due Wednesday 10/02/2021 11.59pm
+* Problem Set 2 - Due Monday 22/02/2021 11.59pm
+* Problem Set 3 - Due Wednesday 03/03/2021 11.59pm
+* Problem Set 4 - Due Monday 15/03/2021 11.59pm
+* Problem Set 5 - Due Thursday 01/04/2021 11.59pm

 #### Summative Project

 A final project of 3,000 words (5,000 words for MY559 students) will be due at the beginning of ST (on May 4rd at 5pm), and form 40% of the course grade.
 This will be an original analysis of texts using some of the methods covered in class, and may focus on replicating or extending a published work.
 Additional guidelines are available [here](MY459-559_Final_Assignment_Guidelines.pdf).

 #### Assessment criteria